 Irritability, poor appetite, dry, itchy skin, hair loss, chapped lips, general weakness, swelling of the bones, increased intracranial pressure, enlarged liver, and other abnormalities.

-Also, because vitamin A can cause birth defects if given in high doses during pregnancy, extreme caution should be used when treating women in their childbearing years.
+Also, because vitamin A can cause congenital disabilities if given in high doses during pregnancy, extreme caution should be used when treating women in their childbearing years.

-Experts recommend that doses of vitamin A do not exceed twice the recommended daily allowance for women who are pregnant or breastfeeding (ie, lactating).
+Experts recommend that doses of vitamin A do not exceed twice the recommended daily allowance for pregnant or breastfeeding women (i.e., lactating).

-Furthermore, in cases where keratomalacia occurs secondary to impaired vitamin A absorption, storage, or transport, treatment also includes appropriate therapeutic measures to help control or correct the underlying disorder or condition.
+Furthermore, in cases where Keratomalacia occurs secondary to impaired vitamin A absorption, storage, or transport, the treatment also includes appropriate therapeutic measures to help control or correct the underlying disorder or condition.

-In some cases, the treatment of keratomalacia may include the administration of antibiotic drops or ointments to treat secondary infections, the use of other suitable eye drops, and / or additional measures.
+In some cases, the treatment of Keratomalacia may include the administration of antibiotic drops or ointments to treat secondary infections, using other suitable eye drops, and additional measures.